About the IRM

 Sonja Derkum, Head of the IRM

 Sonja Derkum is the Head of the GCF's Independent Redress Mechanism.
-She was previously Head of the Complaints Mechanism (CM) for the European Investment Bank Group (EIB Group) where she successfully managed the EIB’s independent public accountability function.
+She was previously Head of the Complaints Mechanism (CM) for the European Investment Bank Group (EIB Group) for six years where she successfully managed the EIB’s independent public accountability function.
 She was with the EIB in Luxembourg in different control and accountability functions since 2003.
 In 2011, she spent a year supporting the Office of Internal Audit (OIA) at the International Monetary Fund (IMF).
+Sonja is passionate about topics around good governance and accountability and is a strong advocate for independent grievance mechanisms as a necessity to give a voice to affected communities.

 Paco Gimenez-Salinas, Compliance and Dispute Resolution Specialist